The Waiting Game (game show): Bonus Round

-As in the main game, the teammates are not shown the timer, and the question value is only revealed once a player buzzes in; in addition, the remaining time is announced before each new question.
-An incorrect answer, pass, or failure to buzz in after 10 seconds awards no money and wastes the time used on that question.
+As in the main game, the teammates are not shown the timer nor each other, and the question value is only revealed once a player buzzes in; in addition, the remaining time is announced before each new question.
+An incorrect answer, pass, or failure to register after 10 seconds awards no money and wastes the time used on that question.
 If the team correctly answers six questions before time runs out, they win whatever money they have accumulated; otherwise, they forfeit all of their winnings and leave with nothing.
 The maximum possible winnings total is £30,000.